j2jensen/CallMeMaybe/Readme.md

 Provides a class and a few extension methods to facilitate common operations with values that may or may not exist.

-Traditionally, programmers often use `null` references to represent values that "aren't there", but the problem is that this was never their intended purpose.
+Traditionally, C# programmers often use `null` references to represent values that "aren't there", but the problem is that this was never their intended purpose.

-- Languages like C# don't provide a way to differentiate between reference variables that can be null and those that are guaranteed not to be.
 - The inventor of null references has [apologized](http://en.wikipedia.org/wiki/Tony_Hoare#Quotations) for creating them in the first place, calling them his "billion-dollar mistake."
 - This misuse of null references has spread far and wide, leading to the unfortunately-named `Nullable<>` type (which, being a value type, is never actually null), and attributes like `[CanBeNull]` and `[NotNull]` to help programmers know when they can expect a method to treat a null value as legitimate input.
+- Many languages provide a way to deal with optional values that doesn't involve null references (e.g. [F#](https://msdn.microsoft.com/en-us/library/dd233245.aspx), [Scala](http://www.scala-lang.org/api/current/index.html#scala.Option), [Haskell](http://hackage.haskell.org/packages/archive/base/4.2.0.1/doc/html/Data-Maybe.html), and recently even [Java](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html)).
+This is one area where C# has lagged behind other languages.

-All this leaves us in a position where our best hope of avoiding `NullReferenceException`s lies in trying to make sure that our reference variables are *never* null.
-But in that case, how do we indicate when a value is *optional*?
+Our best hope of avoiding `NullReferenceException`s lies in trying to make sure that our reference variables are *never* null.
+But in that case, how do we indicate when a reference value is *optional*?

 Well, that's where `Maybe` comes in.